fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 * the class names starting with `flc-` are used to identify the elements to UI Options;
 * the class names starting with `fl-` are used for visual styling.

-If you open this page in your browser now, you'll only see the button in the upper left corner, since we haven't set up the CSS, and UI Options isn't present on the page yet:
+If you open this page in your browser now, you'll only see the button in the upper left corner, since we haven't set up the CSS and UI Options isn't present on the page yet:

 ![Screen shot of the UI Options buttons, unstyled](../images/uio-buttons.png "Screen shot of the UI Options buttons, unstyled")